 The ease of alcohol and drug accessibility for adolescents is a concern because of the potential to promote use at earlier ages.
 According to the Texas College Survey in 2015 12% of underage respondents have a fake ID and 22% of underage respondents were not carded at liquor stores, bars, or restaurants.
 However, the predominant method was through a friend who was over 21 with 74% of underage respondents reporting that that is how they acquired alcohol.
-The following figures provide insight into how students perceive their access to substances (TSS, 2014).
+The following figures based off of the Texas School Survey provide insight into how students perceive their access to substances (TSS, 2016; TSS, 2014; TSS, 2012; TSS, 2010; TSS, 2008).

-Perceived Access Alcohol
+Perceived Access

+Alcohol